jamesds13/tmf/_posts/2024-06-26-farmers-birthday.md

 ![Curly Sunrise]({{site.baseurl}}/assets/2024-06-curly-rise.jpg)

 On arrival at the dunes there was a warm up effort.
-Between the dogs with locator beacon lights and the increasing light levels there was a background sound of groaning and heavy breathing that wouldn't be out of place in a Trump | Stormy trail without the *results*.
+Between the dogs with locator beacon lights and the increasing light levels there was a background sound of groaning and heavy breathing that wouldn't be out of place in a Trump-Stormy trail without the *results*.
 The time away from the dunes was becoming evident - a rough morning lay ahead.

 The remainder of the session on the dunes had relays, burpees, some odd side plank thing that crushed everyone and backwards running...